codeface-io/SwiftObserver/README.md

 # Get Started

-> No need to learn a bunch of arbitrary metaphors, terms or types.
-SwiftObserver is simple: **Objects observe other objects**.
+> No need to learn a bunch of arbitrary metaphors, terms or types.<br>SwiftObserver is simple: **Objects observe other objects**.

 Or a tad more technically: Observed objects send updates to their observers.
 That's it.
 Just readable code: